mnit-rtmc/iris/docs/flow_streams.md

 `quality` value.
 If multiple streams match, the one with `flow stream` checked is used.

-The `address` and `port` fields define the _sink_.
+## Static Sink

-## Transcoding
+For either type of source, if `address` and `port` are specified, they define a static _sink_, using RTP.

-If the _sink_ encoding is different than the _source_, the flow stream will be _transcoded_ by streambed.
-Warning: transcoding requires more CPU time than simply rebroadcasting.
+The encoding will be the same as the source encoding.

 [camera]: cameras.html